Course type: Honours

 The Bachelor of Letters is available to all students studying a degree at Flinders and is available in languages, English, creative writing, innovation and enterprise, and sports performance coaching.
 It enables you to follow your interests and aspirations and enhance your career prospects by undertaking a second area of study in addition to your primary degree.
 You will graduate with two qualifications, expanding your employment opportunities.

-Prerequisites: SACE Stage 2 Specialist Mathematics, Mathematical Methods, Mathematical Studies or equivalent is assumed.
+Prerequisites: None.
+Knowledge of either SACE Stage 2 (Year 12) Mathematical Studies, Specialist Mathematics or equivalent is assumed.

 Domestic students: You can qualify for undergraduate courses through: year 12 qualifications, adult entry (STAT/Bridging Program), TAFE/VET qualification, higher education transfers.
 Flinders also offers a range of special access schemes.
 Refer to undergraduate study applications.